Fund Manager and team

 Paromita has 8 years of infrastructure finance experience gained in project, corporate and structured finance as well as M&A in primarily developing and emerging economies.
 She has worked with the Emerging Africa Infrastructure Fund since late 2009.
 Prior to this, Paromita worked for DVB Bank in their Global Advisory & M&A business in London, for Ernst & Young (India) in Transaction Advisory Services as well as in the Structured Finance department of SBI Capital Markets, India.
 She is an Electrical Engineer and holds an MBA with majors in finance and operations.

-Sumit has worked with EAIF since April 2011 and transitioned with the team to Investec Asset Management when the contract transferred in May 2016.
+Sumit has worked with EAIF since April 2011 and transitioned with the team to Ninety One when the contract transferred in May 2016.
 Prior to that, Sumit has gained considerable experience in transaction modelling and conducting financial due diligence across a variety of sectors working at Pitcher Partners Consulting in Australia.
 Sumit is a CFA ® charterholder and holds a BCom/BEc from the University of Monash in Australia, with majors in finance, econometrics and accounting.

 Prior to joining the firm, he was credit analyst at Nedbank Limited’s Corporate and Investment Banking Division.

 Thanzi holds a Bachelor of Science degree in Chemical Engineering (with Honours) from the University of Cape Town.

 Head of Transaction Management

 Ed is Head of Transaction Management within Ninety One’s operations team.
 He manages the team responsible for monitoring, administration and reporting on the private market portfolios, covering infrastructure, private equity, credit and real estate.